Ayrshire cattle: History

 The origins of the Ayrshire are not known.
 It originated in the county of Ayrshire in Scotland before 1800.
 It was variously known as the Dunlop, later the Cunningham, and finally, the Ayrshire.
 These are all parts of the County Ayr.

 Although they are now native to Ayrshire, Scotland, some historians believe the Ayrshire breed originated in Holland.
 In 1750, they were crossbred with other breeds of cattle, which led to their distinctive brown spots.
 The cattle were recognised as a distinct breed by the Highland and Agricultural Society in 1814.
-Many modern dairy farmers favour Ayrshires because of their longevity, hardiness, and easy calving.
+The Ayrshire Cattle Society, which promotes the breed, cites their longevity, hardiness, and easy calving as reasons for dairy farmers to consider raising them.
 These traits are thought to have developed due to the rugged conditions of its native habitat.

 The Ayrshire was exported to the United States from 1822, primarily to Connecticut and other parts of New England.
 The environment was similar to their native land of Scotland.
 The American Ayrshire Breed Association was founded in 1875.
-The Approved Ayrshire Milk programme, which licensed farms that owned Ayrshire cattle, began in the 1930s.
-Ayrshire milk was identified as being of higher quality compared to that of other breeds.
-Today, the cattle are owned by farmers in many areas of America, including New York and Pennsylvania.
+One of their efforts was an "Approved Ayrshire Milk program" which marketed milk from farmers with pure Ayrshire herds as healthier and with a better flavor.
+It started in the late 1930s, but eventually ended.